 We estimate that net proceeds of the sale of the common stock that we are offering will be approximately \$17.7 million, or \$20.5 million, if the underwriters exercise their option to purchase additional shares in this offering in full.
 We currently intend to use the net proceeds of the offering to hire sales and marketing personnel and support increased sales and marketing activities, to fund further research and development, clinical utility studies and future enhancements of our tests, to acquire equipment, implement automation and scale our capabilities to prepare for significant test volume, to satisfy deferred salary obligations, and for general corporate purposes and to fund ongoing operations and expansion of our business.
 We will have broad discretion in the application of the net proceeds in the category of "for general corporate purposes and to fund ongoing operations and expansion of our business," and investors will be relying on our judgment regarding the application of the proceeds of this offering.
 The actual amounts and timing of our actual expenditures depend on numerous factors, including the success of our efforts to market OncoCEE-BR, the timing and progress of our discovery, research and development activities for the tests in our pipeline, our ability to reduce operating costs through the implementation of automation and economies of scale, changes in regulatory requirements for LDTs, and other unforeseen regulatory or compliance costs.
 The costs and timing of development activities, particularly conducting clinical utility studies and validation studies are highly uncertain, subject to substantial risks and can often change.
-Depending on the outcome of these activities and other unforeseen events, our plans and priorities may change and we may apply the net proceeds of this offering in different proportions than we currently anticipate.
-Moreover, you will not have the opportunity to influence our decision on how to use the proceeds from this offering.
+Depending on the outcome of these activities and other unforeseen events, our plans and priorities may change and we may apply the net proceeds for this offering.
 We may use the proceeds for corporate purposes that do not immediately enhance our prospects for the future or increase the value of your investment.
 See the Section entitled "Use of Proceeds."